 After installation, the City will repave and patch the sections of street it affected by the water main upgrades.

 The map on this page highlights the sections of water main Kirkland will be upgrading.

-: Project engineers expect construction to begin in fall 2018 and to continue through spring 2019.
-The contractor will work between 7 a.m. and 5 p.m., Monday through Friday
+: Project engineers expect construction to begin in February 2019 and to continue through until August.
+The contractor will work between 7 a.m. and 5 p.m., Monday through Friday.

 WHAT TO EXPECT

 : The contractor will provide access for local residents, mail delivery, garbage pick-up and emergency vehicles.
 The contractor’s ability to pave will rely directly on forecasted periods of dry weather.
 Rain and forecasted rain will delay the paving process